 In service of advancing research, Julie has co-authored six papers with the latter physician group, including articles that were accepted for publication in such prestigious journals as Spine and The Spine Journal.
 Ms. Marley and Dr. Tony Cucuzzella co-authored a chapter on rehabilitation of neck pain in the text Intervention Spine: An Algorithmic Approach.
 Additionally, in 2005 she presented at meetings of both The North American Spine Society and the Annual Academy of Physical Medicine and Rehabilitation Physicians.

 Tim McHugh, PT, DPT, OCS, Cert.
-MDT providing treatment at our Bear Delaware location.
+MDT

 A graduate of the University of Maryland, Tim received his Doctorate in Physical Therapy from Elon University in 2009.
 After graduating, Tim worked in an outpatient orthopedic setting - treating a range of musculoskeletal conditions for four years prior to joining SOS Physical Therapy.
 In 2013 he became Board Certified in Orthopaedics through the APTA, as well as a certified clinical instructor.